psyc201b/PSYC-201B/labs/2/overview.md

 - notebooks and execution

-## How does Python differ from R/Matlab?
+How does Python differ from R/Matlab?
 - 0-based indexing
 - object-oriented programming
 - object methods instead of functions
-- domain-general vs domain-specific
+- domain-general vs domain-specific -->

-## What else can you do with Python?
-- general scripting
-- data munging and management
-- build websites
-- build applications
-- deep-learning and artifical intelligence
-- interactive playground